ncerutti/xBRL-Forge/README.md

 If you encounter any issues or have questions, feel free to open an issue in the GitHub repository or reach out via [email](mailto:anton.j.heitz@gmail.com).

+Also you can join the discussion on [Discord](https://discord.gg/Wa3R7JBayw).

 ---

 Thank you for using xBRL Forge!
 We look forward to your feedback and contributions!